jidongxiao/CSCI1200-DataStructures/labs/11_stacks_and_queues/README.md

 Level Order Traversal: 1 2 3 4 5 6 7 8
 ```

 ## Checkpoint 1:

 *estimate: 30-40 minutes*

+First, read the code of the provided program, and run the program to see its output.

+- Play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/trees/level_order/index.html) to see how level order traverse works.

-Read the code of provided program, and then run the program to see its output.
-After that, replace the STL queue library with the STL stack library, and implement the queue using two stacks.
+Then, replace the STL queue library with the STL stack library, and implement the queue using two stacks.
 Do not change the *main* function.
 Do not change the *levelOrderTraversal* function, except this line:

 ```cpp
 std::queue<TreeNode*> myQueue;